The following types of real estate are readily available in and around Nashville:

 - Nashville Luxury homes from $1,000,000 to $10,000,000

-In 2011, there were approximately 20624 real estate transactions in the Nashville, Tennessee area.
-Prices for real estate in this community are expected to increase over the next 12 months.
+In 2012, there were approximately 22106 real estate transactions in the Nashville, Tennessee area, an increase of 26 percent over 2011.
+Prices for real estate in Nashville increased 13% during this period, and are expected to increase over the next 12 months.

 Nashville neighborhoods and subdivisions include